tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy_intl(新版).md

 We may share your personal information with selected third parties in and outside your country, including:

-- **third parties** where we use a third party service to: (a) process payments (such as PayPal); (b) provide customer support (including provision of a support database and ticketing); (c) send SMS service notification; or (d) provide other services, support, features or functionality as part of the Services, including those listed on our [Third Parties](https://intl.cloud.tencent.com/services/thirdParties) page.
+- **Third Parties** where we use a third party service to: (a) process payments (such as PayPal); (b) provide customer support (including provision of a support database and ticketing); (c) send SMS service notification; or (d) provide other services, support, features or functionality as part of the Services, including those listed on our [Third Parties](https://intl.cloud.tencent.com/services/thirdParties) page.

 -  **Related group companies**, including the entities listed on our [Third Parties](https://intl.cloud.tencent.com/services/thirdParties) page, with whom we share your personal information to operate our Services.

   To the extent data is transferred outside of the EEA for processing (for example, to Mainland China), we rely on the European Commission’s model contracts for the transfer of personal data to third countries (i.e., the standard contractual clauses), pursuant to Decision 2001/497/EC (in the case of transfers to a controller) and Decision 2004/915/EC (in the case of transfers to a processor);

-- **law enforcement agencies, public authorities or other judicial bodies and organisations**.
+- **Law enforcement agencies, public authorities or other judicial bodies and organisations**.
 We disclose information if we are legally required  to do so, or if we have a good faith belief that such use is reasonably  necessary to:

   -   comply with a legal obligation, process or request;
   -   enforce our terms of service and other agreements, policies, and standards, including investigation of any potential violation thereof;
   -   detect, prevent or otherwise address security, fraud or technical issues; or
   -   protect the rights, property or safety of us, our users, a third party or the public as required or permitted by law (including exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction); and

-- **a third party that  acquires all or substantially all of us or our business.** We will disclose information to a third party in the event that we      sell or buy any business or undergo a merger, in which case we will      disclose your data to the prospective buyer of such business.
+- **A third party that  acquires all or substantially all of us or our business.** We will disclose information to a third party in the event that we sell or buy any business or undergo a merger, in which case we will disclose your data to the prospective buyer of such business.
 We will also disclose information to a third party if we sell, buy, merge or partner with other companies or businesses, or sell some or all of our assets.
 In such transactions, user information may be among the transferred assets.

 #### Third Party Links and Services